-Theorem 5 Given an incomplete weighted profile P with 3 or more candidates, deciding if a candidate is a weak possible winner for P is NP-complete.
+Theorem 5.
+Given an incomplete weighted profile P with 3 or more candidates, deciding if a candidate is a weak possible winner for P is NP-complete.

-Proof: We give a reduction from the number partitioning problem.
-We have a bag of integers, $k_i$ with sum 2k and we wish to decide if they can be partitioned into two bags, each with sum k.
+Proof.
+We give a reduction from the number partitioning problem.
+We have a bag of integers, k_i with sum 2k and we wish to decide if they can be partitioned into two bags, each with sum k.
 We want to show that a candidate B is a weak possible winner if and only if such a partition exists.
 We construct an incomplete profile over three candidates (A, B, and C) as follows.
 We have 1 vote for B > C > A of weight 1, 1 vote B > A > C of weight 2k - 1, and 1 vote C > B > A of weight 2k - 1.
-At this point, the weight of votes such that B is ahead of C is 1, and the weight of votes such that C is ahead of A is 1.
-We also have, for each $k_i$ , a partially specified vote of weight $2k_i$ in which we know just that A > B. As the total weight of these partially specified votes is 4k, we are sure A beats B in the final result by 1 vote.
+At this point, the weight of votes such that B is ahead of A is 4k - 1, the weight of votes such that B is ahead of C is 1, and the weight of votes such that C is ahead of A is 1.
+We also have, for each k_i , a partially specified vote of weight $2k_i$ in which we know just that A > B. As the total weight of these partially specified votes is 4k, we are sure A beats B in the final result by 1 vote.
 The partially specified votes can be completed to make A > B, B > C, and C > A iff there is a partition of size k.
 Suppose there is such a partition.
 Then let the votes in one bag be A > B > C and the votes in the other be C > A > B. Then, A beats B, B beats C and C beats A, all by 1 vote.
-On the other hand, suppose there is a way to cast the votes to give the result A beats B, B beats C and Cbeats A. All the uncast votes rank A above B. In addition, at least half the weight of votes must rank B above C, and at least half the weight of votes must rank C above A. Since Ais above $B,\,C$ cannot be both above A and below B. Thus precisely half the weight of votes ranks C above A and half ranks B above C. Thus we have a partition of equal weight.
-Now, as A beats B, B is a possible winner for the considered completion of the profile iff B beats C and C beats A. Thus, B is a weak possible winner iff there is a partition of size k.
+On the other hand, suppose there is a way to cast the votes to give the result A beats B, B beats C and C beats A. All the uncast votes rank A above B. In addition, at least half the weight of votes must rank B above C, and at least half the weight of votes must rank C above A. Since A is above B, C cannot be both above A and below B. Thus precisely half the weight of votes ranks C above A and half ranks B above C. Thus we have a partition of equal weight.
+Now, as A beats B, B is a possible winner for the considered completion of the profile iff B beats C and C beats A. Thus, B is a weak possible winner iff there is a partition of size k. \Box

-Note that computing weak possible winners from an incomplete majority graph is polynomial (Lang et al. 2007).
+Note that computing weak possible winners from an incomplete majority graph is polynomial [5].
 Thus, adding weights to the votes and computing weak possible winners from the incomplete profile instead of the majority graph makes the problem intractable.
 On the other, adding weights to the votes did not make weak and strong Condorcet winners hard to compute.

-Weak fair possible winners
+7 Weak fair possible winners